The Smart Set: Decline and final years

 Before leaving The Smart Set, Mencken and Nathan recommended Morris Gilbert to replace them as editor.
 Reportedly, Gilbert had no idea that Warner was planning to sell the magazine upon accepting his position as editor.
 Under the editorship of Gilbert, the magazine's attitude and content reverted to the days before Mencken and Nathan's—or even Wright's—time as editors.
 However, Gilbert's position as editor was short-lived.
 In 1924, Warner sold the magazine to the publishing tycoon William Randolph Hearst, who immediately gave editorial control to George D'Utassey.
 Unable to cope with the new management, Gilbert resigned soon after.

-Hearst's ownership of the magazine brought about an editorial focus on commercialism and superficial moral themes.
+Hearst's ownership ushered in an editorial focus on commercialism and superficial moral themes.
 As the magazine's new editor, D'Utassey reversed the artistic headway that Mencken and Nathan had established for the magazine and changed the subtitle to "True Stories from Real Life."
 Under D'Utassey the magazine veered away from unconventional literature and satire.
 Although the content changed, Hearst's promotion of the magazine in other publications caused circulation to increase to 250,000 in 1925.

-In 1929 the magazine merged with Hearst's newly acquired McClure's to form The New Smart Set, under the editorship of Margaret Sangster.
+In 1929, the magazine merged with Hearst's newly acquired McClure's to form The New Smart Set, under the editorship of Margaret Sangster.
 Under Sangster, the magazine became a publication targeted towards young women and was given a new subtitle, "The Young Woman's Magazine."
 However, following the Wall Street Crash of 1929, the magazine was unable to survive the economic slump.
 It ceased publication in June 1930.